agabor/docs/_includes/ios/handling-errors.md

 ```
 </div>

 In the above code, we try to fetch an object with a non-existent `objectId`.
-Parse Server will return an error with an error code set in `code` and message in the error's `userInfo`.
+MSG Server will return an error with an error code set in `code` and message in the error's `userInfo`.
 Here's how to handle it properly in your callback:

 <div class="language-toggle" markdown="1">
 ```objective_c